 A young, healthy dog might cost us £50-100 in vet care, and many people will want to adopt it.
 While an older one with health issues can easily cost £500-£1,500 in veterinary expenses, and it may require months of foster care for rehabilitation.
-Often we only ask a minimal donation, and it may be a long time until anyone comes forward to adopt it.
+Sometimes it may be a long time until anyone comes forward to adopt a certain dog so in the meantime we have feed and flea and wormer treatment to pay for.
 Donations from the younger, more adoptable dogs help offset the cost of caring for the others.

 Without these funds, our rescue efforts would not be possible.
 Thank You.